 World Bank Governor

-Finance Minister Jeroen Dijsselbloem represents the Netherlands on the World Bank Board of Governors, the Bank’s senior decision-making body.
-The governors, usually ministers of finance or development, meet twice a year.
+Finance Minister Sigrid Kaag represents the Netherlands on the World Bank Board of Governors, the Bank’s senior decision-making body.
+The Governors, usually Ministers of Finance or Development, meet twice a year.
 They have the power to admit and suspend members of the World Bank Group, increase or decrease the authorized capital stock, determine the distribution of the net income of the Bank, and decide on the World Bank Group’s overall strategic direction.
-Lilianne Ploumen, the minister for foreign trade and development cooperation, serves as alternate governor for the Netherlands.
+Ms. Liesje Schreinemacher, the Minister for Foreign Trade and Development Cooperation, serves as Alternate Governor for the Netherlands.

 World Bank Executive Director

-The governor delegates responsibility for overseeing the day-to-day business of the Netherlands’ interests at the Bank to the executive director (ED) for the Netherlands.
+The Governor Delegates responsibility for overseeing the day-to-day business of the Netherlands’ interests at the Bank to the Executive Director (ED) for the Netherlands.
 EDs reside in Washington and normally meet twice a week to decide on borrowing and financial questions, projects, and policies that impact World Bank Group general operations.
 The Netherlands’ representation on the Boards of IBRD, IFC